Padredilg/taskmaster-pro/README.md

 # Taskmaster Pro Edition :pencil:

 ## :label: Description
-A more sophisticated program for a person to keep track of their tasks.
+A very friendly and interactive program for a user to organize their tasks by date and keep track of their deadlines.

 ## :scroll: Instructions
-Add tasks, edit tasks, delete tasks.
+Add tasks, edit tasks, drag the tasks through the different columns and status, and delete tasks.

 ## 	:hash: Built With
 :heavy_check_mark: HTML</br>